edwardfclark/flash-samurai-frontend-vite/README.md

 This is the new frontend for the Flash Samurai project, configured to use Vite instead of Create React App.

+The original frontend for this project can be found at [flash-samurai-frontend-cra](https://github.com/edwardfclark/flash-samurai-frontend-cra).

 ## Setup

 1. Make sure `flash-samurai-backend` is running.